-The Department of Labor has a number of resources and teaching aids for educators to use in developing class curricula.
+The U.S. Department of Labor has a number of resources and teaching aids for educators to use in developing class curricula.
 There are many pages written for a student audience on youth employment rules, as well as information for school administrators and guidance counselors on educational requirements for various jobs, and job training and placement programs.

 Office of Disability Employment Policy (ODEP) Resources for Youth